markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 All right, so it's not the most exciting web page yet, but you gotta start somewhere.
 Let's back up, though, and explain in more detail what we just wrote.
 Notice that a lot of the code was composed of "elements" with an opening `<tag>` and a closing `</tag>`.
 Anything in between these tags is affected by what that tag does.
 The `<h1>` tag, for instance, made the text inside big and bold.
 This denotes a heading.
 If we have other, less important headings on our web page, we can use additional tags like `<h2>`, `<h3>`, and so on.

-Try changing the code to `<h2>RUN BUDDY</h2>` instead.
+Try changing the code to `<h2>RUN BUDDY</h2>`.
 Save the file and refresh the tab in the browser.
 Notice how the text shrunk slightly.
 Also keep in mind that this only affected the RUN BUDDY text, because the tag was closed.
 If you remove the `</h2>`, the text underneath will become big and bold, too, because the browser doesn't know where the `<h2>` ends.

 Now that we understand HTML tags, let's look at the others we used.
 We're writing an HTML page, so it makes sense that everything would need to be wrapped in an `<html>` tag.
 The only thing that didn't go inside this tag was the `<!DOCTYPE html>`.
 This is an extra line that tells the browser how to interpret your HTML code.
 We don't need to worry about supporting very old browsers like Netscape Navigator, so this "DOCTYPE" will always be written as `<!DOCTYPE html>`.